lczech/nidhoggr/README.md

-# nachash
+# nidhoggr
-Snakemake pipeline to run phylogenetic tree inferences
+nidhoggr is a snakemake pipeline to run phylogenetic tree inferences.